DitheringIdiot/social-meta-tags/src/link-preview-meta-tags.md

 </figure>

-### What if i don't want facebook or twitter proprietary meta tags polluting my lovely website?
+### What if i don't want Facebook or Twitter proprietary meta tags polluting my lovely website?

-Facebook and twitter are basically evil — so it's understandable if you don't want to use their tags.
+Facebook and Twitter are basically evil — so it's understandable if you don't want to use their tags.

 You could do what this website does, and just use a `meta description` tag, and learn to live with there being no images in your website's link previews…